-If you are not taking your appliances to the professionals and want to get started right away, consider using a dehumidifier first before working on any other repairs.
+If you are not taking your appliances to the professionals and want to get started immediately, consider using a dehumidifier before working on any other repairs.
 This is important because water-damaged appliances tend to hold moisture inside, which can cause further damage if left unchecked.
 With a dehumidifier, however, you should be able to minimize any moisture buildup in your appliances and avoid further damage.

-Another important thing that you should do when handling water-damaged appliances use dry towels to soak up excess water.
+Another important thing that you should do when handling water-damaged appliances is use dry towels to soak up excess water.
 You can also use a vacuum cleaner with a hose attachment to remove any leftover moisture.
-It’s important to act quickly at this stage, especially if the flooding has just taken place.
-The longer you wait, the more damaged your appliance will be, and the more costly repairs.
+Acting quickly at this stage is important, especially if the flooding has just occurred.
+The longer you wait, the more damaged your appliance and the more costly repairs.

-Once you have cleaned up your appliances, it’s time to let a professional take a look at them.
+Once you have cleaned up your appliances, it’s time to let professional water damage restoration services take a look at them.
 This is important because they will be able to tell if your appliances can be repaired or if they need to be replaced altogether.
 They will also be able to estimate the repairs that need to be done, which can help you plan your budget better.